flatsurf/ipymuvue/examples/GraphEditor.md

 # Interactive Graph Editor

+At [Sage Days 114](https://wiki.sagemath.org/days114), we presented a graph editor written with ipyμvue.
+There is a recording of the talk [here](https://www.youtube.com/watch?v=kTYgZSRxpEE); note that some details of the API have changed since then.

+---

 We're going to build an interactive editor for a SageMath graph.
 The graph will be displayed as an SVG, roughly like the following.

 ```{code-cell} ipython3